 Some insurance companies are just lazy and sloppy.
 They do not thoroughly investigate the claim before prematurely denying it.

 If you have experienced the denial of your insurance claim for any of the reasons listed above, you have valid reasons to doubt the accuracy of your claim denial.
-The attorney’s of Surrano Law are waiting for your call.
-As we listen to your story and claim, we will gladly inform you of the options available to you.
+The team at Fire and Flood Attorneys is waiting for your call and are ready to help you get the life insurance benefits you deserve.
+You don’t have to experience this alone.
+A San Diego life insurance lawyer will listen to your story and claim, and will gladly inform you of the options available to you.
 Cost provisions are available for every need, and occasionally we accept cases on contingency.
-Receive your first consultation at no cost.
+Call one of our life insurance attorneys in California and receive your first consultation at no cost.